Smithsonian/caas-aspace-scripts/README.md

 - [ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake) - Library used for interacting with the
 ArchivesSpace API
 - [loguru](https://pypi.org/project/loguru/) - Library used for generating log files
+- [jsonlines](https://github.com/wbolster/jsonlines) - Library used for creating and appending to jsonl files for storage of JSON data
+- [python-dotenv](https://github.com/theskumar/python-dotenv) - Library used for writing environment variables for script info like credentials

 ### Installation